nikkas27/University-Selection-System/README.md

 # acc_check.py
 It consist of the implementation of the Machine Learning algorithms by preprocessing the previous year students data of GRE, Quant, Verbal, TOEFL/ILETS, GPA, Percentage.
 It generates the graph indicating the best algorithm that can be used for the testing phase.
 The algorithms used for the training phase are Random Forest, K Nearest Neighbors, Naive Bayes.
 For the graph plotting, I have used Plotly library that displays the graph online and also is being saved locally.

+# classify.py
+Based on the best accuracy acheived by the algorithm in th eacc_check.py, we select the algorithm to use for the testing phase against the student user grades form inserted by the user.
+This would result into the list of top 5 university that the student user can apply and would for sure get an Admit.
+This result list is stored locally into a csv file and is being show casted to the webpage.